filip26/carbon-did-key/README.md

 Each `did:key` is self-contained.
 The identifier encodes the public key material required to verify signatures or perform encryption without relying on any external registry or multi-party resolution process.

-`did:key` is suited for lightweight and portable use cases such as testing, local development, verifiable credentials, and deployments that operate without blockchains or centralized registries.

-`did:key` is suited for portable and lightweight use cases such as verifiable credentials, decentralized identifiers (DIDs), and other decentralized or domain-specific deployments that operate without blockchains or centralized DID registries.
+`did:key` is suited for portable and lightweight use cases such as verifiable credentials, decentralized identifiers (DIDs), and other decentralized or domain-specific deployments that operate without blockchains or centralized registries.
 It can also be used for testing and local development where a simple, self-contained DID method is required.

 [![Java 8 CI](https://github.com/filip26/carbon-did-key/actions/workflows/java8-build.yml/badge.svg)](https://github.com/filip26/carbon-did-key/actions/workflows/java8-build.yml)